How the Universe Becomes Self-Aware

 2.5 The Evolutionary Power of Imagination

-Imagination-decoupled from immediate perception, sustained by expanded working memory-is what made humans evolutionarily successful.
+Imagination - decoupled from immediate perception, sustained by expanded working memory - is what made humans evolutionarily successful.
 The capacity to simulate scenarios, project outcomes, plan across time, construct counterfactuals, and manipulate mental representations gave us an extraordinary advantage.
 We could rehearse actions before taking them, anticipate threats before encountering them, and coordinate plans across groups.
 Not truth-seeing, but powerful imagining: this is the engine of human dominance.

 Comparative cognition research supports this claim.
-Studies of 'episodic foresight'-the capacity to imagine future scenarios-suggest it is far more developed in humans than in other primates, and may depend on the same neural systems that support episodic memory and working memory (Suddendorf & Corballis, 2007).
+Studies of ‘episodic foresight’ - the capacity to imagine future scenarios - suggest it is far more developed in humans than in other primates, and may depend on the same neural systems that support episodic memory and working memory (Suddendorf & Corballis, 2007).
 The ability to construct counterfactuals, reason about absent entities, and coordinate plans across time appears to be distinctively human in its depth and flexibility.

 Yuval Noah Harari has identified one particularly important manifestation of this capacity: shared fictions.
-Humanity's ability to create and collectively believe in fictions-money, nations, religions, corporations-enables large-scale cooperation among strangers, something no other species has achieved.
-We don't just imagine for ourselves; we can imagine together, constructing shared worlds that coordinate the behaviour of millions.
+Humanity’s ability to create and collectively believe in fictions - money, nations, religions, corporations - enables large-scale cooperation among strangers, something no other species has achieved.
+We don’t just imagine for ourselves; we can imagine together, constructing shared worlds that coordinate the behaviour of millions.

 But shared fictions are a consequence of powerful imagination, not its root.
 The root is the capacity itself: imagination powerful enough to generate inter-subjective realities, sustained by working memory large enough to hold them.
-This capacity enabled human dominance-and, as we shall see, it also enabled us to become trapped.
+This capacity enabled human dominance - and, as we shall see, it also enabled us to become trapped.

 2.6 The Thought World: Imagination on Autopilot

-Imagination operates in two distinct modes:
+This composite operates in two distinct modes:

 Intentional mode: Imagination consciously engaged, known as imagination, used as a tool.
-One enters imaginative mode deliberately-to plan, create, problem-solve, or enjoy.
-There's an implied separation: 'I am now using my imagination.'
+One enters imaginative mode deliberately - to plan, create, problem-solve, or enjoy.
+There’s an implied separation: ‘I am now using my imagination.’

-The thought world functions as a secondary overlay-imagination in automatic mode, running on top of perception.
+The thought world functions as a secondary overlay - imagination in automatic mode, running on top of perception.
 Unlike perception, which is passively refreshed by the senses, the thought world is actively sustained by working memory and attention.
 It requires ongoing construction.
-And crucially, it blends so seamlessly with perception that we typically don't distinguish between them.
-We take the combined construction-perception plus overlay-as 'reality.'
+And crucially, it blends so seamlessly with perception that we typically don’t distinguish between them.
+We take the combined construction - perception plus overlay - as ‘reality.’

-The thought world is not separate from imagination; it is imagination in a particular mode-imagination that has become so constant, so seamless, that we no longer recognise it as imagination.
+The thought world is not separate from imagination; it is imagination in a particular mode - imagination that has become so constant, so seamless, that we no longer recognise it as imagination.
 We are lost in it.

 2.7 The Trap of Success